taniarascia/taniarascia.com/content/posts/2019-03-14-migrating-from-wordpress-to-gatsby.md

 I'm pretty tired as it's past midnight now, but I was too excited to not make a small post celebrating the next step in the journey of this website.
 I feel great that all of my posts are now safely saved in version control and markdown.
 It's actually a huge relief for me to know that they're not a mess inside some clunky MySQL database, but easy to read, write, edit, and share markdown files.
 Now if I want to move to some other SSG in the future, it'll be very easy.

 I can write more about this in the future if anyone has more specific questions about Gatsby, React, or Netlify.
+If you see anything broken about the new site, please let me know!